raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 -   [Your Money or Your Life](https://www.amazon.com/Your-Money-Life-Transforming-Relationship/dp/0143115766) by Vicki Robin
 -   [How to Talk to Anyone: 92 Little Tricks for Big Success in Relationships] by Leil Lowndes

--   [How to Live an Extraordinary Life] by Anthony Pompliano
 -   **[The Subtle Art of Not Giving a Fck]** by Mark Manson
 -   [Everything Is F*cked] by Mark Manson
 -   [Suddenly in Charge] by Roberta Chinsky Matuson